 To block or not to block?

 Hang up your finished skein to dry somewhere it can drip, like in the shower or outside.
 If you’re planning to weave with your yarn, you can hang a weight like a spray bottle on the bottom of the skein to help block the yarn straight.
 For knitting or crocheting, it’s usually better to just let the yarn dry under its own weight to retain elasticity.

 When your skein is dry, measure the yardage.
 If you don’t know how long your skein is, measure the total circumference using a tape measure.
 Then count the number of strands in your skein, multiply by the circumference and divide by 36 to get the finished yards.

 [skein circumference (inches) x number of wraps] / 36 = yards!

 For this skein: [64″ circumference x 97 wraps] / 36 = 172.5 yards

 It’s also helpful to weigh the skein on your scale and measure the WPI .
 Then record the information somewhere—a tag attached to the skein is ideal.
 You might think you’ll remember, but you probably won’t!

 Twist up your hank for storage by holding one end of the hank straight and twisting the other end, until it’s nice and tight.
 Fold the hank in half and it will twist up on itself.
 Then just tuck one end into the other to finish, and admire your beautiful handspun yarn!

-Learn to spin on Bluprint!
+Learn to spin on Craftsy!